atuttle/node-trello-events/ReadMe.md

 - `pollFrequency`: frequency in milliseconds that the Trello api is polled
 - `minId`: The minimum id value at which to start emitting events (more on this later)
+- `start`: whether or not to start polling the api immediately (default: false)
 - `trello.boards`: array of trello board id's to watch (get them from the URL)
 - `trello.key`: [Get your developer (public) key here](https://trello.com/1/appKey/generate)
 - `trello.token`: Generate your token. `<PUBLIC_KEY>` is the value from the previous step